doctrine/doctrine-website/source/blog/2023-10-11-orm3-beta1-dbal4-rc1-future-plans.md

 greenfield project authors first.

-This beta release is the result of a lot of work by many contributors, especially Grégoire, Alexander, Claudio and Matthias on ORM and Sergei on DBAL.
+This beta release is the result of a lot of work by many contributors, especially Grégoire, Alexander, Claudio and Matthias on ORM, Sergei and Alexander on DBAL.
 To iron out the final details, we met in Düsseldorf for a Doctrine Core Team meeting, generously funded by our sponsors through OpenCollective and GitHub.
 We also welcomed Matthias as the latest member of the Doctrine Core Team.

 ### Continued ORM 2 support and forward compatibility